 Take a slow, deep inhale through your left nostril and send the breath down to your lower abdomen, allowing the belly to expand and the chest to rise.
 Exhale slowly and completely, pressing in gently at the navel center.
 Continue for 1-3 minutes (or up to 11 minutes).
 Allow your facial muscles to relax, and pay attention to what it feels like.

 To end, inhale fully, hold the breath for 10 seconds, then exhale.
-Make sure you take a moment to feel the difference you’ve made in your body.
+Make sure you take a moment to feel the difference you have made in your body.

 If you’re finding it difficult to breathe through your left nostril, feel free to adjust your hand accordingly.
 Get creative – the whole idea is to breathe deeply, fully and calmly.